Building Nyckelharpas

 A note on tuning: In Sören's book, he recommends tuning the sympathetic strings for an advanced player.
 We recommend that you tune them chromatically, starting on G for the lowest sympathetic string and going up by 1/2-steps to the F sharp on the highest string.

 Our son Ian had been making key box kits.
-Due to some life path issues, he will be discontinuing this venture for the foreseeable future.
-Due to my focus on new instruments, I do not have the time for the key box kits.
+Due to some life path issues, he has discontinued this venture for the foreseeable future.
+Due to Earl's focus on new instruments, he does not have the time for the key box kits.

 You can use almost any wood for the rest of the instrument, but you do not want to make it too heavy.
 For information on wood properties, I recommend the USFS Wood Handbook.